FizzleDorf/AniStudio/README.md

 AniStudio

-An ML Toolbox for media and learning in C++ or using the ComfyUI api.
+An ML Toolbox for realtime media, animations and learning in C++ or using the ComfyUI api.

 `
 git clone https://github.com/FizzleDorf/AniStudio.git